 To complement Stage one of the holistic review of fire safety project (Class 2 and 3 residential buildings), the primary purpose of Stage two is to investigate whether the current level of fire safety provided by the NCC for Class 4 - 9 buildings is adequate, while ensuring the NCC's requirements are no more burdensome than necessary.

 Bushfire Provisions for Non-residential Buildings

-The objective of this project is to investigate the scope of Class 5 to 9 buildings that should be included in an expansion of the existing NCC requirements for the protection of buildings in bushfire prone areas.
-The project will focus on buildings used by vulnerable people, such as hospitals, schools and aged care facilities.
+The focus of this project is to consider the level of bushfire protection required for buildings used by vulnerable people, such as hospitals, schools and aged care facilities.